 You can have your own instance of Mosquitto running in minutes, but to make testing even easier, the Mosquitto Project runs a test server at test.mosquitto.org where you can test your clients in a variety of ways: plain MQTT, MQTT over TLS, MQTT over TLS (with client certificate), MQTT over WebSockets and MQTT over WebSockets with TLS.

 Support is always available from the community channels on a best effort basis.
-If you require commercial support, Cedalo can offer support for hosted or on-premise instances, consulting on the use of Mosquitto, and custom development to your needs.
+If you are looking for commercial support, Cedalo can offer this as well as hosted or on-premise instances.
+Also if you are looking for consulting on the use of Mosquitto, or custom development to your needs please get in touch with them.

 Paho provides MQTT client library implementations in a wide variety of languages.